junxit/us-congress-bills-114/metadata.md

 - 2015-03-26 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 33.
 - 2015-04-30 — Passed Senate without amendment by Voice Vote. (consideration: CR S2587-2589; text as passed Senate: CR S2588-2589)
 - 2015-04-30 — Passed/agreed to in Senate: Passed Senate without amendment by Voice Vote.(consideration: CR S2587-2589; text as passed Senate: CR S2588-2589)
+- 2015-05-04 — Message on Senate action sent to the House.
+- 2015-05-05 — Received in the House.
+- 2015-05-05 — Referred to the House Committee on the Judiciary.